SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 -----------------------

 <a name="practice-1"></a>
-### Practice 1 : Blast analysis
+### Practice 1 : Dealing with Blast results

-A blastn were performed between the fasta file allTrasncritsAssembled.fasta and the bank `AllEst.fasta`.
+A blastn were performed between the fasta file allTranscritsAssembled.fasta and the bank `AllEst.fasta`.
-* If not already done:
-1- create the directory `blastAnalysis`
-2- copy the file `blastn-results.blastn`(scratch directory) into this directory 3- copy the databank into the directory Bank

 * Display  the  first  10  lines  of  the  file  - `head`
 * Display  the  first  15  lines  of  the  file  - `head`
 * Display  it  last  15  lines  - `tail`